ACL Injuries 101

 Dr. Peyton comments, “I use the double looped hamstring graft fixed with the EZ-loc and Washerloc technique because it is the strongest fixation.
 This procedure leaves a more cosmetic scar, allows for an earlier rehab, and for patients to return to sports sooner.”
 This procedure allows for a faster recovery time, allowing some patients to return to full exercise after 6 months instead of 1 – 1 ½ years after surgery.

 Within two or three weeks after surgery, the patient is usually walking on level surfaces without a brace or crutches.
 At about five or six weeks, he or she can usually go up and down stairs without support.
 For the next several months, exercises are done to regain motion in the knee.
 When the knee has full range of motion (usually at six to eight weeks), muscle-strengthening exercises are done.
 At six months, the patient is usually running and at nine months, participating in sports.

-Athletes can reduce their risk of ACL injuries by performing training drills that require balance, power and agility.
-Adding plyometric exercises, such as jumping, and balance drills helps improve neuromuscular conditioning and muscular reactions and ultimately shows a decrease in the risk of ACL injury.
+Athletes can reduce their risk of ACL injuries by performing training drills that require balance, power, and agility.
+Adding plyometric exercises, such as jumping, and balance drills help improve neuromuscular conditioning and muscular reactions and ultimately shows a decrease in the risk of ACL injury.
 Many team physicians now routinely recommend an ACL conditioning program, especially for their female players 2-3 times per week.

 Sidelined by a sports injury or orthopaedic condition?
 Our award-winning fellowship-trained providers are here to help you return to your active life!
 We invite you to call us at 703.444.5000 or click here to request an appointment with one of the physicians at Arthritis & Sports.
 To stay up-to-date on the latest news and tips from us, be sure to follow us on Facebook and Instagram, and sign up for our monthly newsletter for even more information sent straight to your inbox!